antsmartian/antoaravinth.github.com/_posts/2012-10-23-girls-vs-languages.md

         }
     }

 Ok that doesn't seems to be very hard at all.
 But lets stop for a moment and rethink what I said before.
 I want to write out hello world program, which essentially prints out the text `Hello World!`.
 But look at the java code for a moment.
-My aim is to print, just print, then why do I need a class? why do I need a command line args( `String[] args` )?
+My aim is to print, just print, then why do I need a `class`? why do I need a command line args( `String[] args` )?
 Why do I need those `public` keywords?
 Ah!
 Thats too more java is excepting from us.

 Our job is to print , so it should have been something like this in Java :

     println("Hello World");

 but it isn't.